 - Machine Learning

 If there is a feature you would like to see added, please leave a comment below.
 I can’t promise I will build it but I might!
 I’m really excited about building this app because the above features are just a sample of what I have planned.
+With the recent conclusion of Google Cloud Next 2019, I’m going to leverage several new technologies that were announced.
 In the end I hope my efforts encourage someone to take a first step towards building something on GCP.
 I’m also a HUGE fan of Microsoft Azure.
 Who knows, I might just create a series of articles building an app on Azure next…